aFarkas/lazysizes/.github/ISSUE_TEMPLATE/other-issues.md

 ---

-⚠️ If you have a question about how to use lazysizes open a [discussion](/lazysizes/discussions) instead.
+⚠️ Search for existing open/closed issues/discussions before you open your issue.